 - If you have the original packaging of the manufacturer of the goods, we advise you to insert it in a box with protective material inside.
 The original box is often used to make a single delivery, remember that reusing a packaging could alter the contents of the shipment.

 - To avoid damage to the goods during transport, we recommend that you protect it using, for example, foam rubber.

 - Make sure that the items contained in the package are never in direct contact with the edges of the box: the vibrations and shocks that occur during transport could damage the goods.

 - Avoid using polystyrene which could cause static electricity and damage electronic products.

-We inform you that the shipment of lithium batteries, contained for example in mobile phones or laptops, is not allowed with the ebay shipping platform service as dangerous goods are cataloged if transported with standard packaging services.
+We inform you that the shipment of batteries by themselves, is not allowed with the eBay Delivery Powered by Packlink platform service as dangerous goods are cataloged if transported with standard packaging services.
 Battery acid can spill with the risk of damaging the goods of other customers.